BjorklundT/Portfolio_Java_AutomobileProject/README.md

-# 🚗 Automobile Inventory System (CSC320-1 Portfolio Milestone)
+# 🚗 Automobile Inventory System

 ## Overview

-This project is part of the **Module 6 Portfolio Milestone** for *CSC320-1: Programming I* at Colorado State University Global.
-The goal is to build a modular and object-oriented `Automobile` class to represent vehicles in a dealership inventory system.
-The class includes constructors, methods, encapsulated variables, and error-handling logic in preparation for a complete inventory program.

-The work submitted here will later be integrated into the **final portfolio project**, which will feature a fully interactive Java console application that manages an inventory of vehicles using lists and file storage.
+This project is a Java-based automobile inventory system designed to manage vehicle data using an object-oriented approach.
+The core class, `Automobile`, represents individual vehicles and includes functionality to add, update, remove, and list vehicle details.
+Each vehicle is assigned a unique ID for easy reference and manipulation.
+The class is structured with maintainability and modular design in mind and is ready for integration into a full inventory management system.

 ---